Catchment Partnership Bristol Avon

 BACP is one of over 100 catchment partnerships across England to support the CaBA which embeds collaborative working at a river catchment scale to deliver cross-cutting improvements to our water environments.

 BACP is supported by a Steering Group and there are also various project task groups who meet regularly to develop and deliver partnership projects from across the catchment.
-During 2019/20 the BACP is being co-hosted by Wessex Water and the Bristol Avon Rivers Trust (BART).
+During 2020/21 the BACP is being co-hosted by Wessex Water and the West of England Rural Network (WERN).